 Korean spice viburnum (Viburnum carlesii) is an example of a shrub that boasts early-spring flowers (April) as well as fall color.
 The buds are pink but open to become white flowers, which occur in clusters.
 The bush is named for its fragrance, which contains a combination of sweetness and sharpness.
 If you do not like the touch of pink that its white flowers retain, grow doublefile viburnum (Viburnum plicatum var. tomentosum Mariesii) instead.
-The doublefile type has pure white flowers but lacks the scent of Korean spice.Continue to 3 of 11 below.
+The doublefile type has pure white flowers but lacks the scent of Korean spice.

 For a purely sweet smell, it is hard to beat the fragrance of the common lilac bush (Syringa vulgaris), which also comes in its namesake color and in a handful of other colors.
 The smell of the flowers is superior to that of the Miss Kim lilac, although some gardeners prefer the latter as a compact plant that reduces landscape maintenance.
 But if you are seeking plants for a hedge that will screen out prying eyes during the summer season, the height of the common lilac is just another of its good qualities.
-Unlike Korean spice viburnum, it is a late-spring bloomer, but it makes up for the wait by bearing larger racemes of flowers.Continue to 4 of 11 below.
+Unlike Korean spice viburnum, it is a late-spring bloomer, but it makes up for the wait by bearing larger racemes of flowers.

 Andromeda shrub (Pieris japonica) has a scent that is not for the faint of heart.
 Some people dislike the aroma, while others love it.
 So before you grow this bush, find one in bloom somewhere and see if it passes the smell test for you.
 Beyond the bell-shaped flowers, benefits of growing Andromeda include:

 Sweet Mock Orange

 Is your sense of smell delicate?
 If you enjoy experiencing fragrances in the garden but dislike strong smells, sweet mock orange (Philadelphus coronarius) may be just right for you.
 Its aroma will not blow you away, but a refined nose can detect a hint of citrus in its blossoms.
 This is a rather big shrub, reaching 12 feet tall and just as wide.
-P. virginalis stays smaller (4 feet tall, with a spread of 2 feet).
+P. virginalis stays smaller (4 feet tall with a spread of 2 feet).
 As with lilacs, how you plan to use the plant in the landscape will help you decide whether or not to grow the more compact type.
 Lovers of summertime privacy may prefer P. coronarius.
-But those who wish to keep yard maintenance to a minimum will favor P. virginalis.Continue to 6 of 11 below.
+But those who wish to keep yard maintenance to a minimum will favor P. virginalis.Continue to 5 of 10 below.

 Azaleas (Rhododendron spp.) can bloom in early spring or late spring, depending on the variety.
-But one of the best with white flowers is Bloom-A-Thon.
+But one of the best with white flowers is Bloom-a-Thon.
 It is called that because it not only blooms in April but also in the summer and fall.
-Grow it in USDA planting zones 6 to 9 and in full sun to partial sun.
+Grow it in planting zones 6 to 9 and in full sun to partial sun.
 It becomes 30 to 36 inches tall and wide.

 What makes dwarf deutzia (Deutzia gracilis Nikko) so special is that, despite being a shrub, it can function as a ground cover.
-This is because it stays so short and is wider than it is tall (2 feet tall, with a spread of 5 feet).
+This is because it stays so short and is wider than it is tall (2 feet tall with a spread of 5 feet).
 The flowers may be small, but they are double and numerous.
 This is a late-spring bloomer.

 According to the meanings assigned to the various rose colors by the language of flowers, white roses signify reverence and humility.
 If such concerns are too fanciful for your tastes, you may be drawn more to roses by their beauty and their smell.
 No fragrance garden is complete without rose bushes.
 Tales of how difficult these early-summer bloomers are to care for have put off some gardeners on growing roses.
-But there are some kinds available now that are easy to grow.
+But there are some kinds available that are easy to grow.

 Iceberg is one of the nicer rose bushes with white flowers.
 It is best grown in zones 5 to 9.
-The plant grows to 3 feet tall, with a spread of 4 feet.
+The plant grows to 3 feet tall with a spread of 4 feet.